|

 not mentioned in this reference publication.
 From the Fall of 1953 on,

-Gabor hired th RIAS Symphony Orchestra (Berlin) to make new and technically
+Gabor hired the RIAS Symphony Orchestra (Berlin) to make the new and

-better MUSIRAMA recordings.
-So it was decided that the earliest recordings
+technically better MUSIRAMA recordings.
+So it was decided that the earliest

-list to be recorded in Berlin.
-But new recordings of these concertos
+were on the list to be recorded in Berlin as well.
+If so, new recordings

 RIAS Symphony Orchestra.

-Despite the low technical recording quality of the Rachmaninoff Concerto,
+the low technical recording quality of the Rachmaninoff Concerto, one

-one has to admit that the recorded performance of this concerto (and
+has to admit that the recorded performance of this concerto (and of

-of the other other concertos for that matter) by Felicitas Karrer and
+the other other concertos for that matter) by Felicitas Karrer and Kurt

-Kurt Wöss do have the ingredients for some good music making.
-When
+Wöss do have the ingredients for some good music making.
+When I

 "I quite like the performance of this Concerto.
 I did not know